cannalogue-crm/CRM/.github/ISSUE_TEMPLATE/crm-template.md

 ---
 name: CRM Template
-about: Fill out the template fields.
+about: To capture customer information for Verification and Resolution purposes
 title: "[Patient ID] - Nature of the Call"
 labels: ''
-assignees: ''
+assignees: adamjasar

 ---